Signs of Roof Leaks Inside the House

 Should I puncture a ceiling bubble caused by water?

 Only if the bubble appears likely to burst and you can safely control the water flow.
-Use protective equipment and a container to catch water.
-If unsure, seek professional help.
+Keep people and valuables away first, use eye protection and gloves, and place a container underneath.
+If the ceiling is sagging badly or electrical fixtures are nearby, seek professional help.

 Signs of roof leaks inside the house are often subtle at first but become more serious over time.
 Ceiling stains, peeling paint, damp odors, and sagging drywall are all warning signals that moisture may be entering from the roof system.